JadenAlberding/JadenAlberding/README.md

     - [ ] Publish the game

 - 7 Segment Digital Display :oncoming_automobile:
-  - A 7 Segmented display to determine what gear my car is in
+  - A 7-segment display to determine what gear my car is in
   - Uses custom hardware and software
     - [X] Create LED sequence using python
     - [ ] Order all electrical components _IN PROGRESS_